Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 # Integrating with TFS
+!!! abstract "Compatible with SpiraTeam and SpiraPlan"

 Microsoft Visual Studio Team System (VSTS) Team Foundation Server (TFS) from Microsoft® (hereafter referred to as TFS) is a Software Configuration Management (SCM) system that enables users to work on code simultaneously while preserving previous versions by avoiding collisions in code edits.
-This plug-in will allow users of SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) to be able to browse a TFS repository and view commits linked to SpiraTeam artifacts.
+This plug-in will allow users of Spira to be able to browse a TFS repository and view commits linked to Spira artifacts.
 There are separate plug-ins for TFS 2005/2008, 2010 and 2012+.
 When connecting to a TFS 2010/2012+ repository, the connection URL will also need to be in a different format (see below).

 While users working on the code will usually have a complete copy of the repository on their local systems, this plug-in will access the TFS repository remotely.
-The rest of this section outlines how to install and use the plug-in with SpiraTeam.
+The rest of this section outlines how to install and use the plug-in with Spira.

 *Note: The plug-in will allow users to download and view different commits of files and view commit logs, but no changes to the repository are allowed through the plug-in.*